jinja2cpp/jinja2cpp.github.io/docs/usage/basic.md

 ```
 {% endraw %}

 This template is quite basic.
 Actually, this is the regular text mixed with blocks, which have special meaning.
 Template parts wrapped with {% raw %}'{{' and '}}'{% endraw %} are expressions.
-During the template rendering this expression will be evaluated and the result will be inserted into final text.
-For instance, `{% raw %}{{ enumName }}{% endraw %}` should be replaced with the value of `enumName` param (if any) or should be substituted with an empty string.
+During the template rendering this expression will be evaluated and the result will be inserted into the final text.
+For instance, `{% raw %}{{ enumName }}{% endraw %}` should be replaced with the value of `enumName` param (if any) or substituted with an empty string.

 Template parts wrapped in {% raw %}'{%' and '%}'{% endraw %} are "statements" or control blocks.
-Each of such statement has special meaning and different processing inside Jinja2C++ engine.
+Such statements have special meaning and different processing inside Jinja2C++ engine.
 For instance, `{% raw %}{% for item in items %}...{% endfor %}{% endraw %}` is a loop statement. `items` variable should be a collection and loop body will be inserted into the final text as many times as many items in `items`.
-The current item can be accessed inside loop body via `item` variable.
+The current item can be accessed inside loop the body via the `item` variable.

 Template author can define new variables via `set` statement, test expressions via `if`, define macros via `macro`, include other templates via `include` and so on.
 There are many statements in the Jinja2 specification.
 But in order to be useful there should be a way to pass parameters to the template engine from the 'outside'.
 For instance, for the template above `items` should be somehow passed to the Jinja2C++ engine in order to be iterated.
 And there is a way to do it!
 Here it is!